 The City of Shavano Park is completely surrounded by the City of San Antonio.
 The City's boundaries are generally Loop 1604 to the north, Huebner Road to the south, Lockhill Selma to the west and Salado Creek to the east.
-The City encompasses approximately 3.3 square miles of land and currently has an estimated 3,600 residents.
-Learn more about the City's history at the Bexar County Bibliotech Digital Library: https://library.biblioboard.com/anthology/4cd51bfb-976d-4d7d-b977-e16dd4c3c523
+The City encompasses approximately 3.3 square miles of land and has an estimated 4,030 residents.
+You can read more about the City's history at the Bexar County Bibliotech Digital Library: https://library.biblioboard.com/anthology/4cd51bfb-976d-4d7d-b977-e16dd4c3c523